 It implies that you can say what you want with just a few words.

 Yes, the grammar can be complicated and the pronunciation hard, but it is always worth it at the end of the day.

 If you follow the proper language methodology, a little dedication, and possess enough love for the language.

 Conclusion — Should You Learn Russian?

-If you’d love to learn the language, you already have the absolute reason for learning Russian.
+If you’d love to learn the language, you already have a convincing reason for learning Russian.

 Learning how to speak and understand Russian has a lot of perks for you.

-If you feel you need support and advice, let me know, and I will gladly be of help to you.
+If you feel you need support and advice, let me know, and I will gladly help you.